samirmacias24/TicTacToe_2.0/README.md

-# Tic-Tac-Toe2
+# Tic-Tac-Toe 2.0
-TicTacToe Application Version 2
+TicTacToe Application Version 2.0

 This application is an improvement from the previous version (Watermelon Tic-Tac-Toe).
 It provides a completely new look and experience.
 It introduces new selectable characters and a faster and more efficient A.I.
 Additionally, the lag experienced in the previous iteration was reduced/removed